BOSTON – The Twins played more than nine innings on Wednesday, Thursday and Friday, so what's another 18 on Sunday?

 "Yes, we've looked ahead, but really the only thing we are thinking about is just winning this game," Twins manager Rocco Baldelli said.
 "Let's get home and we can line up whatever we think is best, but I really don't want to get ahead of ourselves.
 We have all the calendars and spreadsheet and everything with the different options … but really, the only thing we need to focus on is winning the next game."

-For fans, the focus is on a few other things — like the Royals, Tigers and Mariners, a quartet of teams that opened the day within three games of each other in the race for two American League wild-card berths.
+For fans, the focus is on a few other things — like the Royals, Tigers and Mariners.
+Along with the Twins, the four teams are now two games within each other in a race for two American League wild-card berths.
 The Twins, who own the tiebreaker against all three, own the final spot, just behind Kansas City.

 The inclement weather might inconvenience the Twins' travel plans, but it's probably good for their bullpen, given that Baldelli used five relievers Thursday at Cleveland and eight relievers on Friday.
 The entire pen now gets both Saturday and Monday off, making their task of maneuvering through at least 18 innings in between a little more doable.